Email has been sent to with instructions on resetting your password.

 Our heart experts specialize in many different types of ablation techniques to treat atrial fibrillation, including:

-Drug therapies include blood thinners and medications used to control your heart rate during AF and restore its normal rhythm.
+Drug therapies include blood thinners and medications used to control your heart rate during AFib and restore its normal rhythm.
 They include:

 Your doctor will help you decide which drug is right for you.